-A Gun in the Window
+Killed for Walking a Dog

-The mundanity and insanity of murder in America
+The mundanity and insanity of gun death in America

 About the author: Peter Sagal is the host of NPR’s Wait, Wait…Don't Tell Me!
 His latest book is The Incomplete Book of Running.

 There is no particular reason people should care about the shooting of Isabella Thallas, which is why, as far as I can tell, not many people did.
-She was the only casualty, and there was no mystery as to who killed her, and in a country in which more than 40,000 people are shot to death every year—well, who has the time to stop and mourn for just one of them?
+She was the only casualty, and there was no mystery as to who shot her, and in a country in which guns kill more than 40,000 people every year—well, who has the time to stop and mourn for just one of them?

 But there was something about this killing, on the side of a Denver street on a sunny June morning in 2020, that captured my attention.
 I couldn’t stop thinking about what happened to Bella Thallas.
 Maybe it was her age—about that of my own daughters—or maybe it was the specific circumstances of her murder, which were both mundane and completely insane.